bostonbob0007/HTML.CSS-PRACTICE/README.md

   push(to send to github)<br>
   -publish or share<br>
   log<br>
-  -a record or log for all the commits<br>
+  -generalrecord or log for all the commits<br>